bugthesystem/Flux/README.md

 | **Reliable UDP (NAK, RingBuffer)** | High-throughput, reliable, contiguous windows | Less flexible for sparse out-of-order delivery |
 | **IPC Ring Buffer** | Same-host communication, ultra-low latency | Single host only |

-## Reliable UDP Transports: Which Should I Use?

-Flux provides two reliable UDP transports:

-- **Reliable UDP (RingBuffer):** Uses a lock-free ring buffer for send/receive windows.
-Much higher throughput and cache efficiency, best for high-performance, low-loss, or mostly contiguous workloads.

-**Recommendation:** Try both for your workload.
-Use the ring buffer version for maximum performance if your network is not extremely lossy or out-of-order.
-Use the BTreeMap version for maximum robustness in challenging network conditions.

 ## Installation

 Add to your `Cargo.toml`: